The Santa Cruz Forest School

 We teach and encourage children to respect others and their surroundings by using problem solving and conflict resolution skills.
 We also use redirection, positive modeling, and gentle reminders to foster positive behavior.
 Physical punishment is strictly prohibited.
 Any cruel and unusual discipline that is frightening or humiliating is never used.

-If we find after starting school that your child requires more one-on-one attention than we can safely provide in a group setting, we may ask you to provide a companion or withdraw your child from the program.
+If we discover that your child requires more one-on-one attention than we can safely provide in a group setting, we may ask you to provide a companion or withdraw your child from the program.

 We meet outside, rain or shine.
 We like to schedule field trips to public green spaces when possible.